 It depends on just two things: good white rum, and this pineapple-coconut juice from L&A. I swear they didn't pay me to write this; I discovered this stuff all my own.
 I spotted it at the grocery, and of course the obvious question popped into my head: "Will this make a good piña colada?"

 There was only one way to find out.

-I'll spare you the suspense and say yes, this is the perfect blend of juices to make a 9-second piña colada.
-Mix a shot of rum with this fine stuff, and ta-da.
+I'll spare you the suspense and say yes, this is the perfect blend of juices to make a nine-second piña colada.
+Mix a shot of rum with this fine stuff, and ta-da!

 As far as the rum goes, I've used various types, but my favorite is this overproof rum by J. Wray & Nephew.
-It's inexpensive, strong and aromatic, and hefty enough to booze up a whole glass of pineapple-coconut juice.
+It's inexpensive, strong, aromatic, and hefty enough to booze up a whole glass of pineapple-coconut juice.

-Of course, if you have a little extra energy you can amp up the drink by adding a garnish of pineapple, fresh mint, maybe a cherry.
-My favorite garnish is a splash of Angostura bitters, a nice note that I picked up from my local cocktail bar.
+Of course, if you have a little extra energy, you can amp up the drink by adding a garnish of pineapple, fresh mint, or maybe a cherry.
+My favorite garnish is a splash of Angostura bitters — a nice note I picked up from my local cocktail bar.
 The cinnamon and spice set off the sweet, creamy juice and rum.